Mediation May Be the Divorce Option for You and Your Family

 In addition to other methods of resolving disputes, Kelly Family Law LLC can offer its clients our experience and skill in mediating their problems.
 The mediator will assist the parties in settling their dispute in one or more three-way meetings with the parties.
 The mediator's goal is to help the parties reach an informed agreement that is grounded on a full and fair disclosure of all information relevant to the dispute.

-At Kelly Family Law LLC in Newton, Massachusetts, we want to help you find the divorce option that works best for you and your family, to include traditional negotiations, litigation or mediation.
+At Kelly Family Law LLC in Wellesley, Massachusetts, we want to help you find the divorce option that works best for you and your family, to include traditional negotiations, litigation or mediation.

 Divorce mediation is a negotiation between spouses who have decided to end their marriage without litigation.
 It is voluntary and confidential.
 A divorce mediator is a neutral party trained to help couples resolve the inevitable disputes that arise during divorce.
 The primary task of the mediation is to produce a fair and reasonable separation agreement.